wpilibsuite/frc-docs/source/docs/software/wpilib-tools/robot-characterization/analyzing-feedback.rst

 .. important:: These gains are, in effect, "educated guesses" - they are not guaranteed to be perfect, and should be viewed as a "starting point" for further tuning.

+.. important:: Gains from LQR tend to be aggressive, so mechanical imperfections and sensor noise more noticeably affect the system response.
+Gear backlash in particular can cause severe jittering.
+Feedback control is much easier with stiff systems that have minimal backlash.
+Filtering sensor outputs can also help.

 Set Units
 ---------